liem1996/CSS-Challenges/Third-Meeting-Challanges/Chat-App/README.md

 ## Style Guild

+Do not use the preview pictuer as an asset. it's there to help you so dont crop it and paste it in your project

 ### Colors:
     left decoration = gradient hsl(293, 100%, 63%) 33% to hsl(264, 100%, 61%) 66%
     right decoration = hsl(206, 6%, 79%)